 Teeth sensitivity is a result of exposure of the sensitive part of the tooth (called the dentine) to the oral environment.
 This happens for 2 main reasons:

-First is gum recession due to age or improper brushing, and second is enamel chipping and weakening either due to decay or teeth grinding.
+First is gum recession due to age or improper brushing.
+Second is enamel chipping and weakening either due to decay or teeth grinding.

-It creates a protective layer on the dentine so as to shield it from further harm from hot and cold food and drinks, as well as acidic compounds as citrus fruits and fizzy drinks.
+It creates a protective layer on the dentine so as to shield it from further harm from hot and cold food and drinks.
+As well as acidic compounds such as citrus fruits and fizzy drinks.

-Fluoride is also not dangerous if used on the long run, but if used with children, extreme caution should be exercised not to swallow it, as it can cause toxicity as well as bone deformation if taken in high enough doses.
+Fluoride is also not dangerous if used in the long run, but if used with children, extreme caution should be exercised not to swallow it.
+As it can cause toxicity as well as bone deformation if taken in high enough doses.